Graduation Requirements and Information

-A student is recommended for graduation upon the satisfactory completion of a minimum of 120 credits at the 100 level or above and upon fulfillment of all categories of the requirements for his or her degree.
+A student is recommended for graduation upon the satisfactory completion of a minimum of 120 credits at the 100 level or above and upon fulfillment of all categories of the requirements for their degree.
 A minimum overall cumulative GPA of 2.00 (C) is required for graduation.
-The minimum GPA for majors and minors varies.
-Students should consult with their respective academic department.
+The minimum GPA for majors and minors is generally at least 2.000 (C) but may be higher for some programs.
+Students should consult with their respective academic department or check the program's catalog pages.
 Specific programs, in accordance with University procedures, may set other higher standards and may require more than 120 credits for completion of the degree.
-Degree requirements are detailed under the heading of the subject field.
-See also "Requirements for the Baccalaureate Degree."
-A student must apply online for graduation no later than the end of the junior year, or after 90 credits have been earned.
-It is imperative that the student meet with his or her academic advisor.
+A student must apply online for graduation no later than the end of the junior year or after 90 credits have been earned.
+It is imperative that the student meet with their academic advisor.
 Students can view the graduation checklist on the Office of the Registrar website.
 Any student currently matriculated in the University may graduate after completion of 120 credits, PROVIDED:

-- He/she has completed all general education requirements, which include nine credits of free/student electives, that are specified in the catalog for the year that the student was most recently accepted into WCU.
+- They have completed all general education requirements that are specified in the catalog for the year that the student was most recently accepted into WCU

-- AND he/she has completed all courses required by the major/minor, to include all supporting (cognate) courses.
+- AND they have completed all courses required by the major/minor, including all supporting (cognate) courses

-- AND the student has completed all degree requirements within the semester in which he/she intends to graduate.
-(Any unmet degree requirements can only be completed for that semester's graduation date, if the attempt to complete the degree requirement was initiated prior to the end of the semester, and the requirement was completed within 30 days of the actual graduation date.)
+- AND they have completed all degree requirements within the semester in which they intend to graduate (Any unmet degree requirements can only be completed for that semester's graduation date, if the attempt to complete the degree requirement was initiated prior to the end of the semester, and the requirement was completed within 30 days of the actual graduation date.)

-- AND the student has fulfilled the resident credit requirements.
-This requires at least 30 of the last 60 credits be earned at West Chester University and at least 50% of the major/minor be earned at WCU, excluding cognate courses.
+- AND they have fulfilled the resident credit requirements (This requires at least 30 of the last 60 credits be earned at West Chester University and at least 50% of the major/minor be earned at WCU, excluding cognate courses.)

-The permanent student record (transcript) records all degrees, majors, and minors completed, and graduation honors.
+The permanent student record (transcript) records all degrees, majors, minors, and general education pathways completed, and graduation honors.
 The diploma only lists the degree earned (e.g., Bachelor of Science), as well as graduation honors.
 Students earning two different degrees (e.g., B.S. and B.S.Ed) will receive a diploma for each.